Gummybearr/plantail/dev/design_principles.md

 # 2. Simple

-The design should not be obtrusive, since it exists provide users with a clear and easy understanding of the application.
+The design should not be obtrusive, since it exists to provide users with a clear and easy understanding of the application.

 # 3. Consistent